 (Getting to sleep in is also a huge plus! #teammiddaynaps)

 When I decided to scale my business, I knew I needed to learn how to delegate work.
 (Or I’m pretty sure my head would’ve exploded by now)

-That’s why I’m grateful that I’ve connected with a team of like-minded individuals who are able to take my ideas and turn it into something more exciting than I could ever dream of.
+That’s why I’m grateful that I’ve connected with a team of like-minded individuals who are able to take my ideas and turn them into something more exciting than I could ever dream of.